-Introduction to Instrumentation System Design (ISD), Scope of ISD in Process Industry, An overview of General transducer Design, Selection of Transducer, General procedure for Testing of transducer.
+Introduction to Instrumentation System Design (ISD), Scope of ISD in Process Industry, An overview of General transducer Design, Design of signal conditioning circuits and symbols: Design of bridge circuits for strain gauge - design of reference junction compensation for thermocouple.
+Design of instrumentation amplifiers - multivibrators -low and high pass filter.